Ferris-Labs/site-draft/content/en/docs/User Guide/CronJob.md

 ---
 title: "CronJob"
 linkTitle: "CronJob"
+tags: [executor]
+categories: []
 weight: -15
 description: >-
   Overview and "How to" use CronJob for performing regular scheduled actions.
 ---

-CronJobs are meant for performing regular scheduled actions such as backups, report generation, and so on.
-Each of those tasks should be configured to recur indefinitely (for example: once a day / week / month); you can define the point in time within that interval when the job should start.
+CronJobs are meant for performing regularly scheduled actions such as backups, report generation, and so on.
+Each of those tasks should be configured to recur indefinitely (for example: once a day / week / month).
+The point in time when the job is to be started can be freely defined.

 #### Example:

-This example CronJob manifest would execute or trigger and event every minute:
+This example Cron Job manifest triggers an event every minute:

 ```json
 schedule: "*/1 * * * *"